Queen's Wharf, Brisbane: Dining

 Japanese fine dining will be available at Sokyo restaurant.
 Fat Noodle is bringing Luke Nguyen dishes featuring South East Asian flavours.
 Cucina Regina will serve Italian meals in a 160-seat restaurant, serving inside and out.
 Cicada Blu, an open-air bar and Euro-inspired eatery called Aloria will both be located on the Sky Deck.
 Velo Café is a two-storey riverside bikeway café built on the Bicentennial Bikeway that will cater to cyclists.
 Black Hide Steak & Seafood will move from the Treasury Brisbane to the new precinct into a 240-seat restaurant.
-It will be the largest of the three restaurants on the venue’s terrace.
+It will be the largest of the three restaurants on the venue's terrace.
 The Latin American-inspired Azteca can seat 126 people.
-Lúc Lắc has created a lush, indoor-outdoor, tropical setting for a Indochine restaurant and bar that can seat 159 people.
+Lúc Lắc has created a lush, indoor-outdoor, tropical setting for an Indochine restaurant and bar that can seat 159 people.

 Hotels

 The integrated resort that includes three hotels in the complex are the Star Grand hotel, Dorsett hotel and Rosewood hotel.
 The luxury five star Star Grand hotel occupies towers two and three, which are the two curved towers.
 The Star Grand features 340 luxury rooms and a 360-degree signature cocktail bar.
-The Star’s façade is equipped with 350 lighting pillars which are used for various lighting displays.
+The Star's façade is equipped with 350 lighting pillars which are used for various lighting displays.

 The Dorsett and Rosewood hotels are due to open by the end of 2026.

 Casino

 The casino was first managed by Star Entertainment on behalf of the consortium.
 Slot machines, three variants of blackjack, roulette, baccarat, six variants of poker, craps and sic-bo are available.
 Casino War and the Wheel are also played.
 The casino has approval for 2,500 poker machines with about 1,500 machines currently in operation.
 A set of escalators lead visitors to the high roller level.

 In order to attempt to keep Star Entertainment afloat, the company was looking to sell its stake in The Star Brisbane.
-Chow Tai Fook and Far East Consortium would have assumed Star’s stake in The Star Brisbane and would also assume all debts incurred by the property.
+Chow Tai Fook and Far East Consortium would have assumed Star's stake in The Star Brisbane and would also assume all debts incurred by the property.
 In August 2025, Star Entertainment Group sold their stake in the development.